likedan/cadens/README.md

 <p align="center">
   <h1 align="center">Cadens</h1>
   <p align="center">
-    <strong>Claude Code power.
-Non-tech user friendly interface.
-Any domain.</strong>
+    <strong>Self-hostable AI agent with code execution, web search, and dashboards.
+Shape it to your business.</strong>
     <br />
     <br />
-    The open-source AI agent platform extracted from production.<br/>
+    Extracted from production.
 Not a framework.
 Not a library.
 A complete, working application.
   </p>
 </p>